naver/ngrinder/README.md

       * https://github.com/nhnopensource/ngrinder/tree/master/license

-nGrinder includes the following softwares and libraries as follows.
-See the LICENCE folder LICENCE for the license and copyright details for each.
+nGrinder includes the following software and libraries as follows.
+See the LICENCE folder for the license and copyright details for each.
 * https://github.com/nhnopensource/ngrinder/tree/master/license